Ned Cooper

 Ned Cooper's profile picture

 Hi!
-I'm a PhD candidate at the College of Engineering, Computing & Cybernetics, Australian National University.
-My research sits at the intersection of Human-Computer Interaction (HCI) and Responsible AI.
-I'm interested in how people and communities at the margins of systems—legal systems, systems of government, and socio-technical systems—can influence those systems.
+I'm a PhD candidate at the College of Engineering, Computing & Cybernetics and a Research Affiliate of the MINT Lab, both at the Australian National University.
+I primarily conduct research in the areas of human-AI interaction and AI regulation and policy.
 My PhD research critically examines existing approaches to participatory machine learning and proposes new methodologies grounded in HCI principles.

 SELECTED PUBLICATIONS:

 Ned Cooper and Alexandra Zafiroglu.
 2024.
 From Fitting Participation to Forging Relationships: The Art of Participatory ML.
-Conference on Human Factors in Computing Systems (CHI '24).
+Conference on Human Factors in Computing Systems .

 Skyler Wang*, Ned Cooper*, and Margaret Eby.
 2023.
 From Human-Centered to Social-Centered Artificial Intelligence: Assessing ChatGPT's Impact through Disruptive Events.
-Under review.
+Big Data & Society.

 Ned Cooper, Tiffanie Horne, Gillian R. Hayes, Courtney Heldreth, Michal Lahav, Jess Holbrook, and Lauren Wilcox.
 2022.
 A Systematic Review and Thematic Analysis of Community-Collaborative Approaches to Computing Research.
-Conference on Human Factors in Computing Systems (CHI '22).
+Conference on Human Factors in Computing Systems .

 *Equal contribution